GSA/Section508.gov/_pages/develop/2025-09-24-usability-testing-with-people-with-disabilities.md

 </li>
 </ul>

-To ensure that your product is accessible to anyone, screener questions should be designed to identify and prioritize people with disabilities during recruitment.
-Follow this <a href="{{site.baseurl}}/develop/recruitment-questionnaire-process/">user research recruitment process when writing a recruitment questionnaire</a>
+<p>To ensure that your product is accessible to anyone, screener questions should be designed to identify and prioritize people with disabilities during recruitment.
+Follow this <a href="{{site.baseurl}}/develop/recruitment-questionnaire-process/">user research recruitment process when writing a recruitment questionnaire</a></p>

 ### Qualitative Research